ocaml/opam/doc/pages/Manual.md

     `depexts` information can be retrieved through the `opam list --external` command.

+    The `depexts:` field should preferably be used on [`conf`](#opamflag-conf) packages, which make the dependencies clearer and avoids duplicating the efforts of documenting the appropriate system packages on the various OSes available.

 - <a id="opamfield-messages">`messages: [ <string> { <filter> } ... ]`</a>:
   used to display an additional (one-line) message when prompting a solution implying the given package.
 The typical use-case is to tell the user that some